•

 Since we purchased this wonderful old building we have been doing overdue repairs like a leaky roof, rotted windows & siding.
 Little by little this old building is being preserved and upgraded.

-Every year we have an extended family yard sale and one or two community sales with local venders.
+Every year we have an extended family yard sale and two Community Vendor sales with local venders selling their creative creations and collectible iems.

 It's amazing how many people I meet who have attended this school.
-A few even got married here after it became the Event Hall which was awesome.
+Reminiscing the time they went to school here.